ehwan/RustyParser/examples/calculator/README.md

 # Simple Calculator Expression Parser

-This is a simple calculator expression parser that can parse and evaluate simple arithmetic expressions.
+This is a simple calculator expression parser that can parse and evaluate arithmetic expressions.

 ## Rules
 ```